Brian-Baros/SarahMemory/README.md

 It is an independent AIOS and Organic AI architecture project built by Brian Lee Baros with a focus on local-first intelligence, user sovereignty, governed execution, modular organs, evidence-aware cognition, and future machine-body readiness.

+The v1.0-v7 to v8 finalization into v8 along with extreme detailed documentation and developers notes and full roadmap to v10 are archieved with multiple redudant backups including Local and private servers and networks.

 The v8.0.0 public record now stands as proof of work.

 The v9.0.0 transition begins the protected architecture phase.